ELizaPL/ELizaPL/README.md

 - 👋 Hi, I’m @ELizaPL
 - 👀 I’m interested in a lot
-- 🌱 I’m currently learning social media management
+- 🌱 I’m currently learning Data Analytics
 - 📫 How to reach me: LemonMeringue on Discord